FranekPoland/Slider-and-form/README.md

-This repo contains my first Slider and form, made by pure Html and Css.
+This repo contains my first slider and form, made by pure Html and Css.